-Second semester: 4 courses, covering broad areas of physical anthropology and related topics, plus courses in the other subfields of Anthropology.
+Second semester: 4 courses, covering broad areas of biological anthropology and related topics, plus courses in the other subfields of Anthropology.
 The student should be doing background research towards formulating a doctoral dissertation research project.
 Summer: Refine proposed dissertation ideas with preliminary field/lab work

 First semester: Coursework, establish three-person doctoral committee, fulfill language requirement, and continue background research for second year paper and doctoral dissertation.
 The student will take an independent reading course (Anthropology 525) with her/his major advisor.